tristanmcc/ToDoList/ReadMe.md

 <img src="https://img.icons8.com/ios/50/000000/todo-list.png">
 <p>I know its a little boring (and a little small) but it was the only logo I could find for free…</p>
 <h2 id="user-manual">User Manual</h2>
-<p>You’re likely a manual user, so you might this user manual:
+<p>You’re likely a manual user, so you might need this user manual:

 ToDoLy User Manual